702573N/Obsidian-Tasks-Timeline/README.md

 ## Focussing
 A small separation give focus on today.
 Three info boxes (To Do, Overdue, Unplanned ) give you all necessary informations to do your best on today.
-By clicking on each box, your selected tasks get a highlight to keep focus on.
+By clicking on each box, your selected tasks get focus.
 By clicking on the "Today" header you can also hide all other days from timeline.

 <img width="358" alt="Bildschirm­foto 2023-01-02 um 12 04 05" src="https://user-images.githubusercontent.com/59178587/210223039-094b6586-fdb4-4628-b9f7-863034ec2b33.png">